tasks/tasks/README.md

 Getting Started With Development
 ---------------

-1. Create your own fork of Astrid by clicking on Github's *Fork* button above (you may have to log in first).
+1. Create your own fork of Astrid by clicking on Github's *Fork* button above (you may have to log in first - [github help](http://help.github.com/forking/)).

 2. Install the following:
  • *[git](http://git.or.cz/)*